Midges in Scotland: The Worst Places & Best Repellents

 However, I can confirm that anything cooling, like calamine cream or tea tree oil, definitely helps to take away that infuriating urge to scratch, as does hydrocortisone cream.
 And on a side note, if you have hay fever you might like to make sure you regularly take antihistamine tablets which certainly seem to help with itchy bites.

-If you’ve ever spent much time walking around the Highlands in the height of summer you’ll almost certainly have come across someone that appears to be blissfully free of midge bites.
+If you’ve ever spent much time walking around the Highlands in the height of summer, you’ll almost certainly have come across someone who appears to be blissfully free of midge bites.
+While you have itchy lumps all over your body and are nearly insane from bites, these people seem to repel midges with a near-supernatural force, which is rather frustrating.

 A tent, on the other hand, poses no problem for the little sh*ts and they’ll quite happily invade your personal space and possibly ruin your outdoor adventure while they’re at it.
 Whether you want to risk it is entirely up to you.

-On a similar note, you could try burning wood in a campfire as the smoke will usually deter insects – but only if it’s directly in their flight path.
-Smoke is as much use as a chocolate teapot if the wind blows in the wrong direction.
+On a similar note, you could try burning wood in a campfire, as the smoke will usually deter insects, but only if it’s directly in their flight path.
+Smoke is as useful as a chocolate teapot if the wind blows in the wrong direction.

 For the clothes, I can only recommend what I use myself, and that’s wearing convertible lightweight hiking trousers to protect my legs and a thin base layer shirt to protect my top half.